jessepav/lacygoill-wiki-backup/tmux/tmux.md

 ---

-Alternatively, look at the terminal to which the processes are attached.
+Alternatively, look at the terminal to which the process is attached.
 If you can read `?`, it's a server; `pts/123`, it's a client.

 ##